lix-project/lix-website/content/install.md

 ```

 The installer will guide you through installing Lix --- and once it's finished,
 you'll have a full, working installation.
-If you're not sure what to do, now is a
-great time to check out some of the [community's resources on Nix](/resources).

 [^1]: a customized variant of the [Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer).